A brief record of Singapore’s firsts and lasts of common things that are associated with our everyday life.

 Named after famous 17th century Tamil Muslim poet Umar Pulavar, the school’s history went back to March 1946, when Singapore’s Indian Muslim community and Kadayanallur Muslim League set up Tamil classes at a Tanjong Pagar shophouse.
 Moving to its own building at Maxwell Road in 1950, Umar Pulavar Tamil School was upgraded to a high school a decade later.
-It was then relocated to Rangoon Road in 1975, where it operated for a further seven years before closing due to dwindling student enrollment.
+It was then relocated to Rangoon Road in 1975, where it operated for a further seven years before closing due to dwindling student enrolment.

 14 October 1961 – First Malay Secondary School